opensya/Africa-Area-Data/CONTRIBUTING.md

-# Contributing to Africa Area Data
+# Contributing to Area Open Data

 Thank you for your interest in contributing!
 Here’s how to get started: